2X MATCH: Leave your mark. Join the Evelyn H. Lauder Legacy Society with your bequest for research.

 Progress Thus Far

 Dr. Ashworth and his team identified a protein called xCT as a potentially promising therapeutic target for TNBC.
 This protein serves as a molecular transporter; it sits within the outer membranes of cells, funneling specific molecules into the cell and expelling others.
-Tumor cells can use it to eject chemotherapies and take in nutrients.
+Tumor cells can use it to eject chemotherapies and take in nutrients to support growth.
 While it is dispensable for the function of healthy cells, loss of xCT function is lethal to tumor cells, making it an attractive therapeutic target.
 Importantly, xCT is present in approximately half of TNBC tumors and high levels are associated with worse outcomes for patients.
-Over the past year the team pursued two complementary strategies that will help them identify promising xCT therapies.
-They engineered both a nano sensor and a chemical probe, which will help signal if a drug they are testing is effectively blocking xCT.
-Candidate drugs are now being tested.
+The team engineered a novel reporter protein to test whether candidate drugs effectively blocking xCT.
+Investigations over the past year have revealed that at least one of these compounds blocks xCT activity.
+In parallel, Dr. Ashworth and team have successfully developed novel antibodies that target and bind to xCT.
+Analyses of promising candidates in both blocking and binding studies are ongoing.

 What’s next